 I’ve lived with Dermatophagia for about fourteen years.
 I cannot remember a time in which I wasn’t biting my hands and nails.

 I spent my life hiding my hands.
 I pulled my shirt sleeves to their very limits.
 I would avoid shaking people’s hands in fear of them feeling the rough, broken skin on the sides of each finger.
-I still struggle with biting my fingers, but I’ve found a few tips and tricks that help me keep it to a minimum.
+At 25, I still struggle with biting my fingers, but I’ve found a few tips and tricks that help me keep it to a minimum.

 What is Dermatophagia?